Hui Ling McCarthy KC

 After reading Mathematics at Durham, Hui Ling began her career in corporate finance at US investment bank Bear Stearns (fondly remembered) where she received a solid grounding in accounting, finance and the 100-hour working week.
 She was first attracted to the tax bar under the erroneous belief that it was all numbers and Perry Mason.
 Albeit wrong on both counts, she was nevertheless undeterred.

-Described as "a phenomenal talent" (Who's Who Legal), "an extraordinarily accomplished advocate" (Legal 500) and "just so bright" (Chambers & Partners), Hui Ling has appeared in many of the leading direct tax, VAT and SDLT cases in recent years.
+Described as "a phenomenal talent" (Who's Who Legal), "an extraordinarily accomplished advocate" (Legal 500) and "just so bright" (Chambers & Partners), Hui Ling has appeared in many of the leading direct tax, VAT, SDLT and rating cases in recent years.
 She was appointed Queen's Counsel in 2018 having just turned 37, making her one of the youngest QCs to be appointed.
-In her first year in Silk, she successfully represented clients in the Supreme Court in three cases: Project Blue, Derry and Telereal Trillium.
+In her first year in Silk, she successfully represented clients in the Supreme Court in three cases: Project Blue (SDLT), Derry (tax) and Telereal Trillium (rating).

 Hui Ling served with the Officer Training Corps of the Territorial Army for 3 years.
 She has also run the 151-mile Marathon des Sables, rafted through the Amazon, swum the Channel in a relay and attempted 5 of the "Seven Summits", all of which she describes as "fun", though noticeably only after the event.